MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ### Parameters
  *transform*
  When this returns, contains the current transform of the render target.
-This parameter is passed uninitialized
+This parameter is passed uninitialized.

 ##  <a name="isvalid"></a>  CD2DBrush::IsValid
  Checks resource validity